Managed Services Glossary

 Unified communications as a service (UCaaS)

 A cloud service that combines voice calling, video conferencing, chat messaging, and collaboration tools into a single platform.
 UCaaS consolidates what used to require separate phone, video, and chat systems.
 For employees, one application handles calls to a coworker, a video meeting with a client, and a quick message to a team channel.
+Our Total Voice offering is a UCaaS service.

 -